lenincompres/DOM.js/README.md

 ```

 When an _id_ is provided, a global variable holding the array of elements is created.
-In fact, if you give several elements the same _id_, DOM.set will group them in one global array.
+If you give several elements the same _id_, DOM.set will group them in one global array.

-Arrays can be used to create consecutive element of different types; just indicate their _tag_ as a property.
+Arrays can create consecutive elements of different types; just indicate their _tag_ as a property.

 ```javascript
 DOM.set({